Your proven solution to improve balance and reduce fall risk

 • Problem solving difficulties

-• Difficulty focussing on tasks
+• Difficulty focusing on tasks

 • Difficulty learning new skills or difficulty in new situations